sgh185/sgh185.github.io/_pages/research.md

   a class of spatial dataflow architectures, are a great choice for these devices as they strike a balance between both dimensions.

-  CGRAs are roughly defined as a grid processing elements (PEs) connected via a network-on-chip (NoC).
-They achieve efficiency by spatially distributing "coarse" operations (like ALU or memory ops) onto PEs and communication onto the NoC -- both of which eliminate expensive fetch/decode in a shared pipeline and costly updates to shared register files.
-However, prior ULP CGRAs only accelerate portions of an app (namely affine inner loops), leaving the rest of the code to run on inefficient in-order scalar cores and increasing switching costs.
+  CGRAs are roughly defined as a grid of processing elements (PEs) connected via a network-on-chip (NoC).
+They achieve efficiency by spatially distributing operations (like ALU or memory ops) onto PEs and communication onto the NoC -- both of which eliminate expensive fetch/decode and costly updates to shared register files.
+However, prior ULP CGRAs only accelerate portions of an app (namely affine inner loops), leaving the rest of the code to run on inefficient in-order scalar cores while increasing switching costs.
 This creates a clear Amdahl efficiency bottleneck for these architectures.

   Our insight is that supporting <em>entire apps</em> on an energy-minimal CGRA is key to improving